nw-wind/SmartDelay/README.md

       if (var.Now()) {
         // The action after delay.
         // This code is executed each "delay_in_microseconds".
-        // After this call the variable has been resetted for next delay.
+        // The *var* has been resetted for next delay automatically.
 See Wait() method.
       }
       ...
     }